Breadcrumb

 This should include relevant, recent examples of your artistic or cultural work:

-You can include a brief bio and/or curriculum vitae (CV) of the:
+You can include a brief bio and/or Curriculum Vitae (CV) of:

 Please note: Brief bios or CV information should be presented as a single document no longer than two A4 pages in total.

-• Individuals, groups, or organisations can write letters in support of your project.
-A support letter should explain how the project or activity will benefit you, other artists or key creatives, personnel, and other collaborators involved, participants, or the broader community.
+- individuals, groups, or organisations can write letters in support of your project on how the project or activity will benefit you, other artists or key creatives, personnel, and other collaborators involved, participants, or the broader community

-• If your application involves an invitation to a residency, to present your work or attend a conference, either nationally or internationally, you must evidence this by providing letters of confirmation.
+- if your application involves an invitation to a residency, to present your work, or to attend a conference, either nationally or internationally, you must evidence this by providing letters of confirmation

-• Letters of support/confirmation can come from creative involved in your project; this can also include their fees.
+- letters of support/confirmation can come from creatives involved in your project; this can also include their fees

 Ways of providing your support material